-This year we are particularly pleased to feature three storytellers who have all done courses at Bleddfa as part of our 25th anniversary celebrations.
+In 2019 we were particularly pleased to feature three storytellers who have all done courses at Bleddfa as part of our 25th anniversary celebrations.

 Monday 8th of July – Stories of Welcome An informal session of welcome for course participants with resident tutors Michael Harvey and Hazel Bradley.
 Not open to the public.

 For the first half Andy will relate how he got into storytelling and tell a series of stories that got him going.
 He will also tell a series of tales from his Liverpool home which will include frogs, geese, mermaids and monks.
 All will be told with a smile on his lips and a twinkle in his eye.

 Wednesday 10th of July – Phil Okwedy and Mikey Price